OpenCyphal-Garage/libcyphal/docs/design/readme.md

 0x7f4b30a77000  <- void
 ```

-Forcing link-time linking of the shared object by adding `-L. -llib`, we observe a different result, where `getTypeID` operates correctly:
+Forcing link-time linking of the shared object by adding `-L. -llib`, we observe a different result where `getTypeID` operates correctly:

 ```
 0x55c1ae4cd017  <- void